TWO SMALL CHILDREN IN TOKYO: THE TRICKY PARTS FOR ME

 Eating out for dinner

 I think the “secret” is really good planning (isn’t it always with kids?) – that way grownups and kids won’t miss out on all the fun activities because everyone is busy (and grumpy) looking for a suitable restaurant.
 If I know I’m exploring a certain area I try to have a few potential restaurants planned (on completely different sides of an area as we never know where we will end up at mealtimes) and then I feel like we are covered.
-Check out my Suggested Itineraries posts for restaurants that I’ve tried and tested with my kids.
+Check out my area guides – for example here are 35+ restaurants to eat with kids in Shibuya .

 The late starts